 The logic of socialism is authoritarian and has to be because state owned economies are necessarily centrally directed.
 Socialists then have no choice but to enforce decisions, precisely because socialism denies citizens their human instinct to progress personally.
 Modern socialism faces the same structural imperative, even if its enforcement methods are more moderate.

 If he had taken over the leadership, Beria is correctly shown as wanting liberalisation and an end to the terror.
 Indeed, he wanted his daughter to attend Oxford University, a dangerous bourgeoise aspiration although not as offensive to the other magnates as his aspiration to liberate East Germany.
 Wind the clock forward to the 1980s and it was in fact Andropov, formerly KGB head, who started glasnost and perestroika.
 He realised from the KGB’s raw economic data that socialism was not working.
-It was then he who initiated the reforms which spun out of control a few years later under Gorbachev.
+He then initiated the reforms which spun out of control a few years later under Gorbachev.
 In both cases it was the agents of suppression, perhaps weary of their task, who were the first to see socialism was not working.

 The film is true satire: a blade so sharp you do not realise it has cut you until much later.
 The watching is fun but the walk home thoughtful.